wangxufire/awesome-stars/README.md

 - [go-oauth2-server](https://github.com/RichardKnop/go-oauth2-server) - A standalone, specification-compliant,  OAuth2 server written in Golang.
 - [kubernetes](https://github.com/kubernetes/kubernetes) - Production-Grade Container Scheduling and Management
 - [gopm](https://github.com/gpmgo/gopm) - Go Package Manager (gopm) is a package manager and build tool for Go.
-- [gogs](https://github.com/gogs/gogs) - Gogs is a painless self-hosted Git service.
+- [gogs](https://github.com/gogs/gogs) - Gogs is a painless self-hosted Git service
 - [goim](https://github.com/Terry-Mao/goim) - goim
 - [studygolang](https://github.com/studygolang/studygolang) - Go 语言中文网 | Golang中文社区 | Go语言学习园地 源码
 - [qor-example](https://github.com/qor/qor-example) - An example application showcasing the QOR SDK
 - [redigo](https://github.com/gomodule/redigo) - Go client for Redis
-- [pholcus](https://github.com/henrylee2cn/pholcus) - [Crawler for Golang] Pholcus is a distributed, high concurrency and powerful web crawler software.
+- [pholcus](https://github.com/henrylee2cn/pholcus) - Pholcus is a distributed high-concurrency crawler software written in pure golang
 - [go_spider](https://github.com/hu17889/go_spider) - [爬虫框架 (golang)] An awesome Go concurrent Crawler(spider) framework.
 The crawler is flexible and modular.
 It can be expanded to an Individualized crawler easily or you can use the default crawl components only.
 - [goquery](https://github.com/PuerkitoBio/goquery) - A little like that j-thing, only in Go.
 - [qbs](https://github.com/coocood/qbs) - QBS stands for Query By Struct.
 A Go ORM.